lorossi/empty-html5-canvas-project/README.md

   - `this.click(x, y)`,  `this.mouseDown(x, y)`, `this.mouseDragged(x, y)`, `this.mouseUp()`, `this.mouseMoved(x, y)`, regarding the mouse and the touch screen interactions
   - `this.keyPress(key, code)`, `this.keyDown(key, code)`, `this.keyUp(key, code)` regarding keyboard interactions

+as well as recording capabilities:

+- `this.startRecording()` will start saving frames as `.png` images at the end of the draw function
+- `this.stopRecording()` will stop the recording process
+- `this.saveRecording(filename)` will save the recorded frames inside a zip archive, with an optional filename

 Furthermore, two additional classes are included:

 - `Color` that supports RGBA-HSLA colors in a handy way